ritayadav/myownBlog/_posts/2018-12-03-Find-Duplicate-Data-in-Excel-using-VBA.md

 ---
 title: "Find and Highlight Duplicate Values in Excel using VBA (macro)"
 modified: 2018-12-03T03:55:10-04:00
-permalink: /posts/2018/12/Find and Highlight Duplicate Values in Excel using VBA/
+permalink: /posts/2018/12/Find and Highlight Duplicate Values in Excel using VBA (macro)/
 categories:
   - Excel
   - Windows
 tags:
   - Visual Basic
+  - Macro
 ---

 Android Studio is the official IDE for Android.
 It’s open-source, distributed under the Apache license.
 This tutorial is going to show you how to install Android Studio on Ubuntu 16.04.